xaviermignot/xaviermignot.github.io/_drafts/bicep-app-service-slots.md

 Note that this deployment will have no change on the resources in Azure, it will only save the new version for the next deployments:
 ![Green activeApp in the Azure portal](/06-deployment-green.png)

+### What about next deployments ?
+Now that our first swap has been made, we are at the step 4 or the deployment cycle described [earlier](#what-is-blue-green-deployment-anyway-) in this post.
+What could happen next ?
+In case of a rollback, if we run the `azcli-swap` workflow again, the green app will be put back in staging, and the green one in production.
+That's an handy benefit of using deployment slots to rollback easily.
+If any change has to be done on the infrastructure _without_ swapping, we just have to get the `activeApp` value of the latest Bicep deployment, and use the same value.

 ## Wrapping-up

+This marks the end of this post and this series.
+I hope this gives you a baseline on how to manage your App Services with Bicep and GitHub Actions.
+A always feel free to reach out if you have any question, you can even drop a comment below (this is new).
+Thanks for reading and happy learning 🤓